 Follow the links to access new uploads and the latest versions of data files.

-The 2018 General Election data and geography files are now available for Tuolumne county.
+The 2018 General Election data and geography files have been updated for Riverside county.

-The 2018 General Election data and geography files are now available for Imperial county.
+The 2018 General Election data and geography files have been updated for Placer county.

-The 2018 General Election data and geography files are now available for Glenn county.
+The 2018 General Election data and geography files have been updated for Orange county.

 We would love to help.
 Please leave us a message and we will get right back to you: